foil-hat-guy/Debian-Extra/README.md

 ## Description:

-This repository contains some software packages for Orange Pi 5 Plus SBC.
+This repository contains some software packages for Debian Bookworm repository.
-It is ment to be used with Debian OS.
 Some packages are too old in the Debian repository, some do not avaliable for arm64 architecture and you have to build them from source.
 Or you can download them and install from this repository.

 ## Installation: